NurtenC/CENG-442-Natural-Language-Processing-Assignment-1-Azerbaijani-Text-Preprocessing-Word-Embeddings/README.md

 A four-class domain scheme was applied consisting of news, social, reviews, and general.
 Domain detection was performed using a rule-based approach relying on keyword and pattern matching.
 News texts were detected through keywords such as *apa, trend, azertac, reuters, bloomberg, dha,* and *aa*.
 Social texts were identified by the presence of *rt*, *@*, *#*, *USER*, and also by the use of emojis.
 Reviews were detected based on keywords such as *azn, manat, qiymət, aldım, ulduz, çox yaxşı,* and *çox pis*, as well as the domain-specific tags \<STARS\>, \<RATING_POS>, and \<RATING_NEG>.
 For this domain, additional normalization rules were applied: price expressions such as “20 manat” were replaced with the tag \<PRICE>, positive and negative rating phrases were substituted by \<RATING_POS> and \<RATING_NEG>, and star expressions (e.g., *5 ulduz*) were normalized to \<STARS_5>.
 General texts received only the basic Azerbaijani-aware cleaning without any further substitutions.

 Finally, after normalization, each sentence in the combined corpus was prepended with a domain tag token (e.g., domnews, domsocial, domreviews, domgeneral).
 These tags were automatically added using the add_domain_tag() function before writing the final corpus_all.txt ensuring that every line in the training corpus explicitly carries its detected domain context.

+---

+### 6) Lemmatization

+We found two sources for Azerbaijani lemmatization Apertium and MorAz.
+However, we were unable to integrate them into the model.

+---

+### 7) Reproducibility

+- Versions:
+    - Python: 3.12.12
+    - pandas: 2.2.2
+    - ftfy: 6.3.1
+    - gensim: 4.4.0
+    - openpyxl: 3.1.5

+- Seed: 42

+- Machine: Google Colab CPU

+- How to run:
+    - Run 1stpart_nlp_assignment.ipynb in Colab or your computer
+        - Assign your paths to drive_path_raw and drive_path_cleaned
+    - Run 2ndpart_nlp_assignment.ipynb in Colab or your computer
+        - Assign your paths to drive_path_cleaned and drive_path_embeddings
+    - Run 3rdpart_nlp_assignment.ipynb in Colab or your computer
+        - Assign your paths to drive_path_cleaned and drive_path_embeddings